APSA Section on Race, Ethnicity, and Politics

 SUBMISSION GUIDELINES:

-The Race, Politics, and Ethnicity Section of the American Political Science Association is accepting nominations for Best Dissertation completed in the period January 2011 to December 2011.
-Nominations and accompanying materials will be accepted until April 30, 2012.
+The Race, Politics, and Ethnicity Section of the American Political Science Association is accepting nominations for Best Dissertation completed in the period January 2018 to December 2018.
+Nominations and accompanying materials will be accepted until April 30, 2019.
+Please submit all materials directly to the committee.

 The Best Dissertation award is based on the following criteria -- the dissertation: